Alberta Cannabis Framework and legislation

 Impairment in workplacesAlberta is reviewing all existing regulations and programs to ensure rules continue to address impairment risk.

-The Alberta Cannabis Framework outlines what Albertans can expect when cannabis becomes legal in our province by next July.
+The Alberta Cannabis Framework outlines what Albertans can expect when cannabis becomes legal in our province by summer 2018.

 After months of engagement with Albertans, stakeholders and partners, extensive research of other jurisdictions, and consideration of our existing liquor and tobacco laws, the framework sets the stage for the responsible use of cannabis in our province.

-Aspects of this framework will be implemented through proposed amendments to various pieces of legislation during fall 2017 and spring 2018, including substantive changes to the Gaming and Liquor Act that will address oversight, distribution and licensing for non-medical cannabis.
-To properly reflect this, the proposed amendments will include renaming the act to the Gaming, Liquor and Cannabis Act.
+Aspects of this framework will be implemented through various pieces of legislation introduced during fall 2017 and spring 2018, including substantive changes to the Gaming and Liquor Act that will address oversight, distribution and licensing for non-medical cannabis.
+To properly reflect this, the amendments will include renaming the act to the Gaming, Liquor and Cannabis Act.

-- Bill 26: An Act to Control and Regulate Cannabis was introduced Nov 16, 2017.
-If passed, it would give the AGLC authority for oversight, compliance and retail licensing, enable online sales, and create restrictions on youth possession and public consumption.
+- Bill 26: An Act to Control and Regulate Cannabis was introduced Nov 16, 2017 and passed Nov 30, 2017.
+This legislation gives the AGLC authority for oversight, compliance and retail licensing, enables online sales, and creates restrictions on youth possession and public consumption.

-- Bill 29: An Act to Reduce Cannabis and Alcohol Impaired Driving was introduced Nov 14, 2017.
-If passed, it would support provincial efforts to address drug-impaired driving and establish zero tolerance for those on graduated licences.
+- Bill 29: An Act to Reduce Cannabis and Alcohol Impaired Driving was introduced Nov 14, 2017 and passed Nov 29, 2017.
+This legislation supports provincial efforts to address drug-impaired driving and establish zero tolerance for those on graduated licences.